Rpmalukani22/Flipkart-Clone/README.md

 ## Tech Stack

-This project was built using the following technologies:
+This project was built using following technologies:

 - React
 - Redux Toolkit